return42/sphkerneldoc/linux_src_doc/fs/btrfs/extent-tree_c.rst

     :param u64 num_bytes:
         The number of bytes in question

-    :param int reserve:
-        One of the reservation enums

     :param int delalloc:
         The blocks are allocated for the delalloc write

-.. _`btrfs_update_reserved_bytes.description`:
+.. _`btrfs_free_reserved_bytes.description`:

 Description
 -----------

-This is called by the allocator when it reserves space, or by somebody who is freeing space that was never actually used on disk.
+This is called by somebody who is freeing space that was never actually used on disk.
 For example if you reserve some space for a new leaf in transaction A and before transaction A commits you free that leaf, you call this with reserve set to 0 in order to clear the reservation.

-Metadata reservations should be called with RESERVE_ALLOC so we do the proper ENOSPC accounting.
-For data we handle the reservation through clearing the delalloc bits in the io_tree.
-We have to do this since we could end up allocating less disk space for the amount of data we have reserved in the case of compression.

-If this is a reservation and the block group has become read only we cannot make the reservation and return -EAGAIN, otherwise this function always succeeds.

 ..
 This file was automatic generated / don't edit.